amrata67/Fashion-MNIST-dataset-classification/README.md

-## Fashion-MNIST-dataset-classification
+# Fashion MNIST dataset classification
-# Problem Statement: Implement neural network and convolutional neural network for the task of classification on fashion MNIST dataset.
+## Problem Statement: Implement neural network and convolutional neural network for the task of classification on fashion MNIST dataset.

 ## Conclusion:
 Our project successfully implements neural network and convolutional neural network for the task of classification into 10 classes with the accuracy of 84 percent in one hidden layer NN , 85 percent in multi-layer NN and 88 percent in convolution NN.